codefresh-io/cap-docs.codefresh.io/_docs/runtime/troubleshooting.md

 #### Failed adding git integration <...> 404 not found

 **Possible cause**
-Another process is probably occupying the address you provided as your ingress-host.
+Another process is probably occupying the address you provided as your `ingress-host`.

 **Possible actions**
 * Terminate the process to free up the address.